 - Always show properties during the daytime, never after dark

-- Call your office every hour to let them know where you are
+- Check-in with your office or contact frequently to let them know where you are

 - Have an “escape” plan in place for when something feels “off” (for instance, take an emergency phone call outside or inform the potential tenant another agent is on the way)